Learn new skills!

 The trip to itself was about an 8 1/2 hour drive to get to our AirBNB just north of Bentonville, which was a great location since it was 45 minutes max to all of the trail heads.
 Some of the trail heads were actually less than 10 minutes away.

-For this trip, we hit 6 trail systems in 4 days (Mt Kessler, Slaughter Penn, Blowing Springs, Back 40, Lake Leatherwood and Hobbs State Park).
+For this trip i had the best cycling smartwatch 2017 with me and we hit 6 trail systems in 4 days (Mt Kessler, Slaughter Penn, Blowing Springs, Back 40, Lake Leatherwood and Hobbs State Park).
 Each of these trails had its own unique quality that it made well worth the trip!
 See below for a brief write up on the trails if you are looking for something different than Colorado or Utah!
 We suggest you also download MTB Project for more information.
 It was a great resource to us.

 Hobbs State Park– This trail is a fast flowy single track with long smooth downhills and long easy climbs.
 They claim there is 24 miles of trail, although we did not experience all of it.
 The trail is very scenic and mostly wooded with oak and hickory trees, with a stop at the lake.
 This trail can be ridden when conditions are wet.